dimonge/Noher-Client/README.md

   - Vehicle location
   - Charging Status
   - Maintenance information

-  In future development.
-I plan to add interactive actions like
+  In future developments, I plan to add interactive actions like
     - Starting the engine
     - Locking the car
+    - Notifications that provides information to the user when necessary

 ## How to Setup